-Sheep Bridge Hot Spring is a 0.8 mile lightly trafficked out and back trail located near Black Canyon City, AZ that features hot springs and is good for all skill levels.
+Sheep Bridge Hot Spring is a 0.8 mile lightly trafficked out and back trail located near Black Canyon City, Arizona that features hot springs and is good for all skill levels.
 The trail is primarily used for hiking, walking, and nature trips and is accessible from September until May.

 My family and I have been going to the Sheep Herders Hot Spring for nearly 35 years.
 It has had many changes throughout the years, and we personally have helped build many a "Tubs" in the past.
 It could definitely use some TLC and a larger tub.
 In the past we used to have 250gal water troughs that cascaded into each other, but that was before the Verde took away the banks.

 I would HIGHLY suggest bringing a good rope for a swing from off the Bridge.
 It's real easy to attach off the Suspension Bridge and a lot of fun.

 Here is a link to my movie I made while there https://youtu.be/t3c7kXIbsP8